Oregon Duties of Skiers

 Billing Errors, Corrections

-If you have questions regarding your use of ticket deferral credits, please contact Customer Service at [insert email] or call [insert phone number].
+If you have questions regarding your use of ticket deferral credits, please contact Customer Service at [email protected].
 We will correct the balance of your credits if we believe that a clerical, billing, or accounting error occurred.
 We have no obligation to review or correct any billing error unless you provide us sufficient notice for us to review your claim within sixty (60) days of the date of the error in question.

 Fraud Associated with Your Lift Tickets or Resort Credit